 The Rayleigh-Jeans law is a formula that approximates black-body radiation at longer wavelengths, i.e., approximates one of the two tails of the spectrum, which is precisely specified by the Planck function.
 The Raleigh-Jeans law has the advantage of being a simpler function, easier to manipulate algebraically and incorporate into formulae describing astronomical phenomena.
-The Rayleigh-Jeans law and the Wien approximation are analogous, each approximating one end of a black body spectrum.
+The Rayleigh-Jeans law and the Wien approximation are analogous, each approximating one end of a black-body spectrum.
+Its form based upon wavelength:

 Bλ(T) = 2cKBT/λ4